 • Difficulty Communicating

 The focus of our teen groups varies based on the population of its members.
 We generally focus on:

 • Fostering Positive Peer Relationships

 • Understanding And Fitting Into A Peer Group

 • Managing Stress

 • Social Skills-From Basic To More Complex

 We have single sex and co-ed groups.
 Some of our groups are geared more toward teens with high functioning autism and their specific needs.
 Each group is built on the core concepts of group therapy in which group members support, encourage, challenge and process their issues together.

-These ongoing groups meet weekly and are available in both our Sterling and Fairfax locations.
+These ongoing groups meet weekly.
 The cost per session is $95 and they require an initial evaluation to determine the best fit.